tytydraco/yessleep/out/They_record_the_dying_I_finally_understand_what_the_silence_is_for.md

 "It's so much louder in here than they told me it would be."

 My whole body went cold, and then, I'm ashamed of this, it went warm.
 Because my first thought wasn't "that's impossible."
-My first thought was she's still in there, and she's frightened, and she's asking me not to leave her alone.
+My first thought was she's not gone after all.
+She's still in there, and she's frightened, and she's asking me not to leave her alone.
+For one second I had her back.
+That's what the warm was.

-Remember that warmth.
-I'm going to have to come back to it.

 I called the number in the app.
 Disconnected.
 I emailed Carol.
 It bounced.
-I drove to the hospice and asked the front desk about the Legacy Program, and the woman behind the desk went a very specific kind of still, the stillness of someone who just heard you say a thing she was told never to discuss, and then told me, evenly, that they'd never run a program by that name.
+I drove to the hospice and asked the front desk about the Legacy Program, and the woman behind the desk went very still, and then told me, evenly, that they'd never run a program by that name.

 So I found a volunteer myself.
 It took most of a month.
 Her name was Marguerite, she'd quit the year before, and when I finally sat across from her in a coffee shop and started to explain why I'd come, she took out her phone, typed something, and turned the screen to me before I could get three words out.

 "Don't say my name out loud.
 Don't say yours.
 Not in here."

-I laughed, because what else do you do.
 I asked her, out loud, why she couldn't just talk to me like a person.

 She wiped the screen.
 Typed.
 Showed me.